Lissy93/dashy/docs/widgets.md

 ### Joke

 Renders a programming or generic joke.
-Data is fetched from the [JokesAPI](https://github.com/Sv443/JokeAPI) by @Sv443
+Data is fetched from the [JokesAPI](https://github.com/Sv443/JokeAPI) by @Sv443.
+All fields are optional.

 <p align="center"><img width="400" src="https://i.ibb.co/sQJGkyR/joke.png" /></p>